-2021-2022 Bus Rider Information (pdf - form on last page)Options for returning the form:1.
+2022-2023 Bus Rider Information (pdf - form to print & fill out on last page)Options for returning the form:1.
 Print and fill out the above PDF form.
 Return it to the school office.2.
 Print and fill out the above PDF form.
 Scan it, and email to Susie Fleitman, email@example.com.
 Fill out the form electronically and email the to Susie (firstname.lastname@example.org), using this 2022-2023 ONLINE FORM LINK (Link will make a copy of a google doc.
 The form to fill out is on the last page of the doc.)

 *A town route will be offered this year.

 Welcome to the 2022-2023 school year.
 The following is important “bus” information to help the school year run just a little smoother.
 Thanks for your attention to this information!

 Please direct any questions to Susie Fleitman @ 940-736-0320.

 - Please have your child/children at their pick up point on time in the mornings.
 If there is a morning that your child will not be riding the bus, please call the driver the night before or the morning of.( Mrs. Barbie (town route) should be notified by 6:30 a.m.)
 All rural routes should be notified by 6:00 a.m.
 Please see contact information below.
 This is a courtesy to the driver and a savings for the district.

 - Bus drivers are on a schedule every morning.
 Their goal is to have your child at school by 7:30.
 This allows your child to eat breakfast or attend tutorials before class begins.
 In order to stay on schedule, when the bus reaches your stop, and your child is not waiting, the driver will honk and wait for one minute (total – not one minute for each child) before continuing their route.
 Once the routes have been established, a driver may arrive early but will wait until one minute after their normal time.
 (Example… if your normal pick-up time is 7:00 and the bus arrives at 6:55, the bus will wait until 7:01 before leaving.)